 Owned and maintained by Jonas Wimmerstrm.
 All images are licensed under the Creative Commons license CC0, which means that you are free to use the images without any costs.

 Passel is not a stock image website but its more of a curated site.
 The site has a list of free stock images curated from well known free stock image websites across the internet.
 All images are free to use.

 The OpenFotos-Project was founded to collect free images for almost any purpose and make the collected images easily searchable.
 OpenFotos is a community for royalty-free photos.
 No attribution is required.
 The pictures are either in the public domain (CC0-License) or under the Open-Fotos-License (OFL).

 Started by Viktor Hanacek, 22-year-old photographer, online entrepreneur and life enjoyer living in the Czech Republic.
 In 2013 he has created this stock photo site with free pictures that are today used by millions of bloggers, designers and marketers all around the world.

-Post your comments below on how do you use images in your blog and if you found any other stock image resource, please let us know so that we can update this post.
+Post your comments below on how do you use images in your blog and if you found any other stock image resource, please let me know so that I can update this post.